VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

       n_trials: 128  # how many configurations to sample from search space during optimization
       timeout: 10  # how many seconds to spend on optimization for each trained model during `fit` phase call
       n_jobs: 1  # how many jobs in parallel to launch.
 Consider making it > 1 only if you have fit window containing > 10000 datapoints for each series
+      optimized_business_params: []  # business-specific params to include in optimization, if not set is empty list
   # ...
 ```